mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 By default, DKP configures a regular, automatic backup of the cluster's state in Velero.
 The default settings do the following:

-- create backups on a daily basis
+- Create daily backups
-- save the data from all namespaces
+- Save the data from all namespaces

 These default settings take effect after the cluster is created.
 If you install Konvoy with the default platform services deployed, the initial backup starts after the cluster is successfully provisioned and ready for use.